jfgrimm/ResearchCodingClub.github.io/README.md

-# Physics Coding Club
+# Coding Club

-This is the website for the Physics Coding Club at the University of York.
+This is the website for the Coding Club at the University of York.
 It is built using the [Beautiful Jekyll][beautiful-jekyll] theme.
 Adding a new blog post is incredibly simple: